Home School Information

 How can IVS support the home school experience?

-IVS is the Illinois State Board of Education’s online supplemental program.
+IVS is a state-approved online supplemental program.
 Though IVS doesn’t award credit or issue a high school diploma, students completing IVS courses are issued a completion report that includes the course and percentage earned.
-IVS is very proud to provide over 140 high quality courses with Illinois certified teachers who support the learning process.
+IVS is very proud to provide over high quality courses with Illinois licensed teachers who support the learning process.
 IVS offers multiple opportunities for students to start a course.

-Students in Homeschools will create an IVS account and choose ‘Home School’ as their school organization and then complete a course request.
-All course requests for Homeschool students are enrolled by the IVS office.
-IVS can provide coursework for a complete homeschool schedule as well as a transcript.
+Students will create an IVS account and choose ‘Home School’ as their school organization, and then request to take a course.
+All course requests for Homeschool students are approved by the IVS Registrar.
+IVS can provide coursework for a complete homeschool schedule.
+Once completed, IVS adds the course to the Completion Report, which can be downloaded by the student and parent/guardian in the IVS SIS.
 The Homeschool grants the diploma.

 Illinois Virtual School provides: